UM atUM [S01-ep02]: From Opioids Without Side Effects to the Economic Experimentation Platform

 Toward opioid pain relievers without side effects

-A reality that may soon be a thing of the past, thanks to the work carried out by our guest and his team.
+This reality may soon be a thing of the past, thanks to the work carried out by our guest and his team.
 Rémy Sounier is a researcher atthe Institute of Functional Genomics (IGF), and his discoveries are paving the way for a new generation of opioids that are non-addictive and free of serious side effects.
-These findings were published last September in the journal *Molecular Cell*.
+His findings were published last September in the journal *Molecular Cell*.

 See also: